 The Sleep Away sleep management Android application performs two main functions.
-First of all, it allows you to calculate sleep cycles and set your alarm depending on them, as well as set bedtime reminders.
-In addition to this, it also plays white noise for you as you doze off.
+First, it allows you to keep track of your sleep cycles and to set your alarm depending on them, as well as to set bedtime reminders.
+In addition, it can play white noise for you as you doze off.
 It has three options for this, namely Campfire, Rain, and Heater.

 Do you want to streamline your Android device so that it supports your productivity goals?
 The Automate app for Android designed by Llama Labs is your answer.
-The program allows you to create personalized commands that will make your smartphone or tablet more efficient.
+This widget allows you to create personalized commands that will turn your smartphone or tablet into a productibity beast.

 10. Clip Stack – Clipboard Manager

 Clip Stack is a convenient app that allows you to manage copied text on your Android smartphone or tablet more effectively.
-It saves all the text you copy to your clipboard so that you can access it at a later time and reuse it as needed.
+It saves all the text you copy or cut to your clipboard so that you can access it at a later time and reuse it as needed.
 It is a great way of keeping track of your clipboard if your smartphone or tablet doesn’t offer this functionality.

 11. Dragon Mobile Assistant

-Dragon Mobile Assistant is a free app for Android that allows you to control your device with voice commands.
-Its features include posting updates on social media, sending and receiving messages, setting reminders, scheduling appointments, writing emails, and many more.
+Dragon Mobile Assistant is a free app for Android that allows you to remotely control your device with your voice.
+With simple voice commands, you can post updates on social media, send and receive text messages, set reminders, schedule appointments, write emails, and many more.

-Evernote is the most complete notetaking app for Android.
-It can capture notes of any kind, be it a checklist, an image, a voice memo, or plain text.
-The app saves them and makes them searchable through optical character recognition technology.
+Evernote is the most complete note-taking app for Android.
+It can store notes of any kind, be it a checklist, an image, a voice memo, or plain text.
+The app saves them and makes them searchable through optical character recognition (OCR) technology.
 It’s not my favorite, but it’s a very popular app, so it made the list.

 13. Lucidchart – Flowchart, Diagram & Visio Viewer

-Flowcharts and diagrams have remarkable potential for increasing your productivity.
-And, with Lucidchart, you don’t need any design skills to make them.
+Flowcharts and diagrams have remarkable potential when it comes to increasing your productivity.
+And, with Lucidchart, you don’t need any design skills to create them.
 The app offers a swift alternative to optimizing your tasks.
 Plus, it’s great for both personal and professional use.

 14. Nirvana for GTD®

-The Nirvana for GTD® Android app follows the Get Things Done methodology with the aid of preset lists categorized under Next, Later, Scheduled, and Someday.
-Its inbox is aimed at capturing your ideas as you get them so that you don’t forget about anything important.
-Moreover, you can place a time and energy estimate on every task for better prioritizing.
+The Nirvana for GTD® Android app follows closely the Get Things Done time management method with the aid of preset lists categorized under Next, Later, Scheduled, and Someday.
+You can store your ideas in the app’s inbox as you get them so that you don’t forget about anything important.
+Moreover, you can place a time and energy estimate on every task for better prioritization.